weter123/Online-Forum/README.md

 The Online Forum Project was designed using tools and frameworks versions from 2020. due to advancement in software development, some of the dependancies used in the project are depecrated and outdated.
 One of my goals is to update the whole project with newer versions of the depecrated dependancies.

-# Running the Forum
-prerequisites:
-  - Install Redis (currently using version 7.0.4).
-  - Install PostgresQL (currently using version 14.4, installing pgAdmin 4 is reccomended).

 # Client Side Changes to the Orginal Project Design

 Some of the dependancies provided for the project are out of date. as such, I took measures to implement the newest versions when possible.